natalieskupchenko/Elevator-Control-Simulation/README.md

 The user can later choose Load to restore this exact state.
 The Elevator class implements a toJson() method so its state can be written to JSON.
 The JsonWriter class writes the elevator data to a file.
 The JsonReader class loads the elevator from JSON.

+### Phase 3

+#### Optional User Stories for Phase 3

+1. As a user, after running the program, I want the first menu I see to have options to either load a previous elevator or create a new elevator.
+2. As a user, I want the elevator to sort the requested floors depending on the current direction of the elevator.
+If there are floors pressed in two opposite directions, then the elevator should go to the first floor pressed, and then continue going to the next floors.

 #### Acknowledgements
 This project references and adapts parts of the JsonSerializationDemo from CPSC 210 for JSON persistence (JsonReader, JsonWriter, and Writable patterns).